Skip to Content

 Book Your Disney Cruise

 First, you’ll want to book your cruise.
-If you really aren’t sure what to do, it’s a good idea to go with a Disney travel agent, who can help you remember key dates (for final payments, etc).
+If you aren’t sure what to do, it’s a good idea to go with a Disney travel agent who can help you remember critical dates (for final payments, etc).
 Otherwise, you can book directly through Disney.
 You’ll need to research sailing dates, ships, itineraries, and stateroom categories before you book.

-Disney Cruise Line currently has five ships (the Dream, the Fantasy, the Wish, the Magic, and the Dream).
-While these ships do vary in size and amenities, I would generally recommend starting with the itinerary you want to go, rather than the ship.
+Disney Cruise Line currently has six ships (the Dream, the Fantasy, the Wish, the Treasure, the Magic, and the Dream).
+While these ships do vary in size and amenities, I would generally recommend starting with the itinerary you want to go to rather than the ship.

 You’ll also have your choice of staterooms.
 My family typically books a family stateroom with verandah.
-I like being able to stand out on the verandah throughout the day, and it also extends the room a bit.
+I like standing out on the verandah throughout the day, and it also extends the room a bit.
 Other options include interior, oceanview (but no balcony), and concierge rooms.

 When you book, you’ll also choose a seating time for dinner.
 I prefer the earlier time when traveling with my kids.
 Be sure to select a time when booking your cruise, and if your preferred time isn’t available, you can get on the waitlist.